log10-io/log10/cli_docs.md

   Analyze a prompt or messages and provide suggestions on how to improve it.

 Options:
   -p, --prompt TEXT  The prompt to analyze.
 Provide a string or a file
                      containing the prompt.
-  -m, --messages TEXT  The messages to analyze.
-Provide a JSON or JSON file of
-                       openai style messages.
+We allow three formats: 1) string prompt, e.g. "Summarize this article in 3 sentences."
+2) messages, e.g. [{"role": "user", "content": "Hello"},
+                     {"role": "assistant", "content": "Hi"}] 3) log10
+                     completion, e.g. {..., "request": {..., "messages":
+                     [{"role": "user", "content": "Hello"}, {"role":
+                     "assistant", "content": "Hi"}], ...}, "response": {...}}
+                     The prompt input could be a string or a file path.
+If it's a file path, read the file.
 ```

 ### Completions